V0.4 Quick Play Guide

 Each planet has a number of "meters" associated with it.
 Meters are essentially two numbers: a Maximum (max) Value, and a Current Value.
 The current values of a planet's meters generally have some impact on how the planet functions, while the max values are limits to the current values (the current value of a meter can never be higher than the max value).
 Meter values are also restricted to the range 0 to 100.

 There is a meter for each planet for each of the resources in FreeOrion: Industry meter for Industry Points, Research meter for Research Points, and Trade meter for Trade.
-Resource meters are a measure of how effective a planet is at producing each of these resources; the current value of these resource meters determines the amout of each resource that a planet produces, according to the formula:
+Resource meters are a measure of how effective a planet is at producing each of these resources; the current value of these resource meters determines the amout of each resource that a planet produces.
+Various technologies, buildings and specials will improve the total production possible, if a planet is below target it will improve at a rate of one per turn, if above (eg through a focus change) it will decrease by one per turn—but on the turn immediately after a focus change the decrease doubles.
+Some technologies can affect the rate of meter change.

 The max and current value of each resource meter for a planet is represented graphically by the horizontal bars below the resource's icon for each planet on the sidepanel: max on top, and current below.
 Changes in the max meters are shown, with red indicating a decrease and green an increase expected on the next turn.